EricssonBroadcastServices/iOSClientPlayer/Documentation/migrating-from-mrr.md

 Configuration, rights, `DRM` and everything related to creating and managing a playback session is included in the `PlaybackEntitlement` retrieved through `Exposure.

 ### Player Lifecycle
 Streaming media is an interently asynchronous process.
 Listening and responding to playback related events is central to a smooth user experience.
 This is an area where, while the implementation might differ, the two clients have a similair approach.

-`EmpManager` requires an `AzukiIMCDelegate` for successful event handling.
-This delegat protocol defines a set of callbacks that will trigger under certain circumstances.
+`EmpManager` requires an `AzukiIMCDelegate` for successful event handling, supplied at initialization.

+Instead of using protocol based `delegates`,  `Player` allows client applications to register event listeners in the form of `closures` for relevant events, allowing dynamic adaptation during program execution.

 ### Error Handling